What is statutory sick pay (SSP)?

 Statutory sick pay, or SSP, is the minimum you must legally be paid if you're off sick from work.

 It is paid to employees of companies, who are off sick for at least four days in a row (with the exception of coronavirus - see above).

-How much statutory sick pay (SSP) will I get in 2020?
+How much statutory sick pay (SSP) will I get?

 While you're on sick leave, the standard weekly rate for SSP is £96.35 a week.
 Sick pay is usually paid on your normal monthly or weekly payday.